DataDog/effective-dashboards/dashboards/datadog_usage_metrics/README.md

 With the Datadog Usage Metrics dashboard template variables you are able to select the usage coming only from one environment, service and/or team.

-The `service` and `env` variables correspond to the `service` and `env` tags, part of [unified service tagging](https://docs.datadoghq.com/getting_started/tagging/unified_service_tagging/).
+The `$service` and `$env` variables correspond to the `service` and `env` tags, part of [unified service tagging](https://docs.datadoghq.com/getting_started/tagging/unified_service_tagging/).

-The `team` tag is not a Datadog reserved tag, but it is recommended to split usage per team.
+The `$team` variable is not a Datadog reserved tag, but it is recommended to split usage per team.
 If your organization uses a different tag to identify the team owning a particular metric, edit the dashboard after importing.

 # Additional resources